 The Chinese Arrive in the Caribbean

-You may ask yourself why anyone would risk death and disease and willingly allow themselves to be pressed into servitude in a faraway land.
-The answer isn’t all that surprising.
 Most of the immigrants were from China’s southern provinces, Fujian and Guangdong.
 They were from poor families on the verge of starvation and suffering from trade wars.
-For them, servitude was an opportunity.
 The first indentured people from China arrived in Cuba in 1847 and then two more ships arrived in 1854.
 The majority of people went to the sugar-producing islands of Jamaica, Trinidad, Cuba, and Guyana.
 A few were brought to some of the smaller islands.
-The Chinese were fewer in number than the Indian indentured servants arriving around the same time frame and the African slaves who came before them.
+The Chinese were fewer in number than the Indian indentured people arriving around the same time frame and the enslaved African people who came before them.
 They were isolated by their language and customs.

 The Early Years of Servitude